 The Scholarship, administered by the American Australian Association, supports a young American winemaker to travel to New Zealand to intern at Craggy Range Winery for a vintage.
 The Doug Wisor Memorial Fund will provide return airfares from the US, whilst Craggy Range will provide a modest salary and housing and local transportation options for the duration of the harvest, which runs from approximately March until May 2015.
 The recipient will also be given the opportunity to tour New Zealand's diverse wine regions at the completion of their internship.

-Previous winners and Nathan Littlejohn, 2012 scholarship recipient, have shared their experiences of working a vintage at Craggy Range Winery.
-From Nathan:
+Lauren Wheeler, 2013 scholarship recipient, have shared their experiences of working a vintage at Craggy Range Winery.
+From Lauren: